AleksanderWa/WebLeads-Landing/content/blog/step_by_step_scraper_guide.md

 Google Maps scraping helps you generate leads by extracting business contact information automatically.
 Instead of copying details manually, you can collect hundreds of prospects in minutes.

-[add a personal story about discovering this method]

 Here's what you can extract:
 - Business names and addresses